Terry College of Business: Executive programs

 Terry Executive Programs offer business professionals value-added education with certification and development programs in areas such as financial planning certification, human resources leadership, project management, and business analysis.

+Business Analytics Institute

+The M. Douglas and V. Kay Ivester Institute for Business Analytics and Insights is an academic program that expands analytics throughout Terry's different areas of business education by targeting and expanding the business school's process of transforming historical business data into insights to improve business decisions by focusing on areas including, but not limited to, data management, data visualization, predictive modeling, data mining, forecasting simulation, and optimization that are some of the tools used to create insights from data.
+The Institute involves several academic areas, pursues interdisciplinary research involving both students and faculty, involves the business community, and advances new programs and courses.

 Selig Center for Economic Growth

 Dedicated in December 1990, the Selig Center improves upon its predecessor, the Division of Research, which was established in the late 1940s.

 Through its range of projects — major economic impact studies, economic forecasts, publications, information services, and data products — the center's efforts help to guide business decisions and public policy directions.
 In doing so, the Selig Center has become the Terry College of Business's most visible public service unit.

 Georgia Economic Outlook Series

 Each year the Terry College hosts the Georgia Economic Outlook series in 12 cities throughout the state.
 The series provides more than 3,000 business and government leaders the foundation to make informed decisions based on economic data from the Selig Center for Economic Growth.